Wai khru: Thai classical music

 Wai khru ceremonies for Thai classical music may be held by professional pi phat ensembles or amateur ensembles attached to institutions such as schools and universities.
 These also take place on Thursday, and are usually held annually, as well as on a smaller scale for the initiation of those beginning to learn the arts.

 These ceremonies usually begin with Buddhist rites on the evening before and/or the morning of the ceremony day.
 Buddhist monks may be invited to perform a merit-making ceremony, and almsgiving made to monks in the morning before the ceremony.
 The setting of the ceremony is usually arranged with a Buddhist altar on one side and a set of musical instruments on the other, with the taphon, which represents Phra Prakhonthap (Pragondharba), god of the drums and grand-teacher of music, placed in a higher position.

 Khon masks representing the gods and teachers of music, Bharata Muni, Pragondharba, Vishvakarman, Pancasikha and Biraba are usually displayed.
 Representations of Shiva, Vishnu, Brahma and Ganesha may also be included.
 A table of offerings to the gods and spirits to be invited during the ceremony is arranged, and khan kamnon (ขันกำนล), a bowl of flowers, joss sticks, candles, white cloth and money amounting to six baht, is prepared for worship of the gods.

 The ceremony is conducted by a presiding teacher, traditionally dressed in white, who leads the assembly in lighting candles and joss sticks, and saying invocations to pay homage to the Triple Gems and venerating the deities, seeking for their blessing.
 The musical ensemble will play the na phat, a formal piece of music symbolizing the invitation of the gods and spirits, and the presiding teacher will perform the offering of the prepared foods.
 Afterwards, the presiding teacher will sprinkle lustral water (prepared earlier during the ceremony) and perform choem, application of a white paste, to the musical instruments, teachers and participants in the ceremony, for good fortune.

 The wai khru ceremony is thus concluded, and is usually followed by the khrop khru ceremony, or rite of initiation.

 Muay Thai

 Wai khru ram muay is a form of wai khru ritual performed by Muay Thai practitioners before a match.

+Thai Massage and Traditional Medicine

+Wai khru is an important part of the culture of traditional massage and medicine in Thailand today.
+Wai khru ceremonies typically give thanks to a medicine practitioner's lineage of teachers, beginning with the most recent living teachers and culminating with Jīvaka Komārabhacca, the legendary doctor of the Buddha in the Pāli Canon.
+Various other divine figures, such as deities, rishi, and other spirits are often also recognized.
+Wai khru ceremonies typically involve chanting incantations in Pāli, Sanskrit, and Thai, which frequently include passages of scripture honoring the Buddha.
+Wai khru ceremonies are conducted privately by individual healers, and also can be large community events hosted by traditional medicine schools or other institutions.